monsoonmaelstrom/book2/book2.md

 “It’s me,” I call out in warning before heading toward the door.

 When we get closer I see it’s Alex who’s opened the door.
-He quickly ushers us inside locking it behind us.
+He quickly ushers us inside, locking it behind us.

 “All good?” he asks us as we make our way up the stairs.